fundfreeman/YunzhiInReality/README.md

 # Download
 [Release](https://github.com/fundfreeman/YunzhiInReality/releases)

-The packed release is only available for windows x64 now.
+The packed release is only available for windows x64 now, and **can only work in Xuancheng campus**.

 # Contribute guide